wcfrobert/wthisj/README.md

 **Nuance #3: How Does Nearby Openings Impact Shear Stress?**

-According to ACI 318-19 22.6.4.3, If an opening is closer than $4h$ to the critical shear perimeter, the shear perimeter ($b_o$) must be reduced which leads to an increase in punching shear stress.
+According to ACI 318-19 22.6.4.3, If an opening is closer than $4h$ to the critical shear perimeter, the shear perimeter ($b_o$) must be reduced which leads to higher punching shear stress.
 To consider the influence of nearby openings, connect the corners of the opening to the column centroid, the portion of the shear section enclosed are considered ineffective.
 This is easier to explain with an illustration:

 <p align="center"><img src="./doc/theory11.png" width="70%"></p>